 Blunt, Long, and Layered Around the Face

 Who wears it: Mila Kunis and Taraji P. Henson

 Why it's good for a round face: "Super-sleek, shiny strands make your hair look polished, and layers that start below your collarbone lengthen your head shape.
 I love a middle part for this cut because it allows the shorter layers in the front to frame the face."

 What to tell your stylist: "Tell your stylist you want it cut to a center parting and to only layer the front (if you have fine hair) or minimal layers in the back (if you have thick hair).
 Ask to use a razor around the front for lots of movement and texture without losing weight."

-How to style it at home: "Blow-dry your hair smooth with an R+Co Round Brush ($90), a shine serum, and a dryer with a concentrated nozzle attachment.
-After each piece is dry, blow-dry over it with the cool shot for added shine.
+How to style it at home: "Blow-dry your hair smooth with an R+Co Round Brush ($89), a shine serum, and a dryer with a concentrated nozzle attachment.
 If needed, an iron to polish the ends."